imagej/imagej.github.io/_pages/help/editing/math.md

 ---
-title: Editing the Wiki - Math Expressions
+title: Math Expressions
 section: Help:Editing the Wiki
+nav-links: true
 ---

 This page demonstrates how to include mathematical expressions.